 One of the larger pinion pines along the way.
 We have a pinion pine in our front yard.
 Each year it produces cones with nuts, but with no meat inside.
 I have since found out that pinion pines need to be at a higher elevation to be able to produce non-hollow nuts.

 The view of Sevier Lake to the east.
 This is as high as I got.
-I missed seeing the bristle-comb pines near the summit.
+I missed seeing the bristle-cone pines near the summit.

 The hike was up through this shaded, pine covered canyon.

 Wonder what snapped this big tree in half?
 It was a beautiful day and a great hike.
 I think I may like my new calling working with the Venture Scouts.